 These forward-looking statements are based on senior management's current expectations, estimates, forecasts and projections about our business and the industry in which we operate and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control.
 As a result, any or all of our forward-looking statements in this report may turn out to be inaccurate.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under the section in our Annual Report on Form 20-F for the year ended December 31, 2021 - "Item 3.
-Key Information-D. Risk Factors."
+Key Information-D. Risk Factors".
 You are urged to consider these factors carefully in evaluating the forward-looking statements.
 These forward-looking statements speak only as of the date of this report.
-Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.
+Except as required by law, we are under no obligation, and expressly disclaim any obligation, to update, alter or otherwise revise any forward-looking statements, whether written or oral, that may be made from time to time, whether as a result of new information, future events or otherwise.
 Given these risks and uncertainties, you are cautioned not to rely on such forward-looking statements as predictions of future events.

 You should read this report and the documents that we reference in this report and have filed as exhibits to this report completely and with the understanding that our actual future results may be materially different from what we expect.
-You should also review the factors and risks we describe in the reports we will file or submit from time to time with the Securities and Exchange Commission after the date of this report.
+You should also review the factors and risks we describe in the reports we will file or submit from time to time with the U.S. Securities and Exchange Commission, or the SEC, after the date of this report.
 We qualify all of our forward-looking statements by these cautionary statements.